oat-sa/extension-tao-encryption/README.md

 ### 1. Results data encryption

-In order to use the encrypted results service you have to run the fallowing command
+In order to use the encrypted results service you have to run the following command

 ```bash
  $ sudo -u www-data php index.php 'oat\taoEncryption\scripts\tools\SetupEncryptedResultStorage'